astropy/pyvo/docs/mivot/writer.rst

 - The MIVOT block consists of:

+  - A process status
   - A list of mapped models
-  - A process status
-  - A list of globals, which are objects not associated with VOTale data and that can be shared by any other component.
+  - A list of globals, which are objects not associated with VOTable data and that can be shared by any other MIVOT instance.
-  - a list of templates, which are objects that are connected to VOTable data and whose leaf values change from one row to another.
+  - A list of templates, which are objects that are connected to VOTable data and whose leaf values change from one row to another.

-- The latest step includes a validation of the MIVOT syntax if the ``xmlvaldator`` package has been installed.
+- The latest step (build_mivot_block) includes a validation of the MIVOT syntax that works only if the ``xmlvaldator`` package has been installed.

 .. code-block:: python